Profiremu23/RescaleContinued/README.md

 # How to install?

-To install, you need to install the requirmented mods.
-Select one of scale configs.
+To install, you need to install the required mods.
+Select ONLY one of scale configs.
 After downloading finished, unzip the Rescale folder to your GameData folder.